Tom Chambers (basketball): Early life

 Thomas Doane Chambers was born on June 21, 1959 in Ogden, Utah.
-Chambers starred at Fairview High School in Boulder, Colorado.
+He grew up in Utah but spent his junior year of high school at Aurora Central in Aurora, Colorado after his father found a job that necessitated a move.
 Hailing from an athletic family, Chambers was a promising 6-2 guard at the end of his sophomore year.
 Suddenly, he grew six inches during the next six months.
 As a junior, teammates marveled that he had not lost any coordination with his growth.
+A new job opportunity came up during the year that saw the family move to Boulder, Colorado prior to his senior year of high school.
+Chambers starred at Fairview High School for his senior year and led the state in scoring.
+He scored 50 points with 22 rebounds in his final high school game.
 A broken wrist as a senior forced him to use his left hand more, improving his game.
 An all-Colorado high school player, he was hotly recruited and enrolled at Utah.